 A Brooklyn broad with a heart of gold, Mae West arrived in Hollywood around 1930 from New York’s vaudeville stage.
 The star delivered a city sass in her movies with material she often wrote herself.
-Beyond her signature invitation “Why don’t come up sometime and see me” perhaps her other most well-known line was uttered in Night After Night to a hat check girl who gushes, “Goodness, what beautiful diamonds.”
+Beyond her signature invitation “Why don’t come up sometime and see me” perhaps her other most well-known line was uttered in the 1932 film Night After Night to a hat check girl who gushes, “Goodness, what beautiful diamonds.”
 West replied, “Goodness had nothing to do with it, dearie.”

 Mae West modeled her character and style on the 1880s Broadway star Lillian Russell.
 She put on a corset to cinch her waist, pushed up her bosom and almost single handedly brought back the fashions of the Gilded Age near the tail end of the Art Deco era.
 Immensely popular at home and abroad, French critics proclaimed that West’s acting had surpassed that of Greta Garbo and Marlene Dietrich.
 The celebrated Parisian designer Elsa Schiaparelli used West’s hourglass figure as the inspiration for the bottle of her perfume called Shocking.